The question I get most often from customers wanting to buy plastic pallets is, "how many fit on a truck?"

 Square Plastic Pallets

 Since all sides are equal on square pallets, there's only one way to load.
 Assuming a standard 53' trailer, we can load 28 stacks of 43x43 plastic pallets.
-45x45 plastic pallets can sometimes fit 28 stacks, but variations in pallet and truck designs may reduce that count to 26.
+45x45 plastic pallets can sometimes fit 28 stacks, but variations in pallet and truck designs often reduce that count to 26.
 Square pallets are popular in the feed, chemical and additive industries for stacking Super Sack® bulk bags.
 Similarly, we can load 26 stacks of 48x48 drum pallets.

 Other Options for Transporting Pallets